-Following the threat of cholera in 1866, the Government of Nova Scotia acquired Lawlor Island for future use as a quarantine station.
+Following the threat of cholera in 1866, the Government of Nova Scotia acquired the use of Lawlor Island as a quarantine station.
 With the threat of another cholera epidemic in 1871, three quarantine hospitals capable of accommodating at least 500 people were constructed on the island.
-In 1899 over 2,000 Doukhobor immigrants were quarantined there for a time.
+In 1899, over 2,000 Doukhobor immigrants from Russia were quarantined there.

 Except during the Second World War, the quarantine station was used sparingly in the 20th century.
-Today only scattered foundations and a small cemetery remain of this once-busy site.
+Today only scattered foundations and a small cemetery remain.